 (1) Antifreeze Proteins: These function by binding to microscopic ice crystals as they start to form and, in doing so, prevent crystals from growing any larger.
 Most insects that spend the winter in insulated places such as under a blanket of snow only have to add antifreeze proteins to their body fluids to get the protection that they need.
-Many insects and other animals can actually stay active under the snow since temperatures rarely fall below -5 to -8°C despite air temperatures above the snowpack that could be -20°C to -30°C.
+Indeed, various insects and other invertebrates can actually stay active under the snow since temperatures rarely fall below -5 to -8°C despite air temperatures above the snowpack that could fall to -20°C to -30°C or lower.

 (2) Cryoprotectants: High concentrations of polyols and sugars are synthesized to push the supercooling point of body fluids to low levels.
 The most common cryoprotectant used by insects is glycerol, a 3-carbon polyhydric alcohol that is the longer version of the 2-carbon ethylene glycol that we use to keep our car radiators from freezing.
 Several other polyols as well as some kinds of sugars are also used as cryoprotectants by some species, sorbitol being another common one.
 The freezing point of water decreases in proportion to the concentration of dissolved solutes in it, so the more cryoprotectant that is packed into body fluids, the lower the temperature at which an insect will freeze.
 The key advantages of glycerol as the most common cryoprotectant are that it is highly soluble in water, is not toxic to metabolism, and can be easily synthesized by the insect.
 The concentrations of glycerol can be so high in some insect species in midwinter that as much as 20-25% of the insect’s total body mass is glycerol.
 Glycerol is also very good at binding to water and, for insects that live in exposed sites such as in trees, this helps them avoid desiccation in the dry cold air of winter.

 (3) Metabolic arrest and ischemia tolerance: Many insects use strong metabolic rate depression to lower their energy needs during the winter months.
-Often this is hormonally induced in response to changes in photoperiod and thermoperiod so that the last generation of the summer/autumn enters a state of diapause (arrested development) that is sustained for several months until spring is near.
+Often this is induced by hormones in response to changes in photoperiod and thermoperiod so that the last generation produced in the late summer or autumn enters a state of diapause (arrested development) that is sustained for several months until spring is near.